KushalRoyChowdhury/ChatBuddy/README.md

     -   Model Selection
     -   System Prompt & API Key

+-   **🔄 Cross-Device Sync**: Sync your chat history and memories across multiple devices by linking your Google account.
+All data is securely stored in your Google Drive, ensuring you have access to your conversations anytime, anywhere, any device.

 -   **🧠 Advance Memory System**: The AI has a sophisticated memory system to maintain context and learn from your conversations.
     -   **Permanent Memory**: Instruct the AI to `remember`, `forget`, or `update` key information for long-term recall.
 AI can also remember specific things based on context.
     -   **Temporary Memory**: A short-term buffer that holds recent chats, managed automatically by the application.